Deepak-Moger/Footfall_counter/README.md

-🧠 AI Assignment: Footfall Counter using
+🧠 Footfall Counter using Computer Vision
-Computer Vision

 A real-time computer vision system that detects, tracks, and counts people crossing a virtual line in video streams or live webcam feed.